Raymond Nonnatus: Veneration

 Due to the story of his own birth, Raymond quickly became widely invoked by women facing childbirth.

-Because of his limited historical importance, however, since the reforms of the Church calendar in 1969, the liturgical commemoration of Raymond's feast day is no longer included among those to be necessarily observed wherever the Roman Rite is celebrated, but, since he is included in the Roman Martyrology for August 31, Mass and the Liturgy of the Hours may be recited in his honor on that day as in the pre-1970 General Roman Calendar, which is observed by some traditionalist Catholics.
+Due to his limited historical importance, however, since the reforms of the Church calendar in 1969, the liturgical commemoration of Raymond's feast day is no longer included among those to be necessarily observed wherever the Roman Rite is celebrated, but, since he is included in the Roman Martyrology for 31 August, Mass and the Liturgy of the Hours may be recited in his honor on that day as in the pre-1970 General Roman Calendar, which is observed by some traditionalist Catholics.

 One particular devotion is centered around the padlock that is part of his martyrdom.
 Locks are placed at his altar representing a prayer request to end gossip, rumours, false testimonies and other sins of the tongue.
 The locks are used as a visible sign of such prayer request, which first and foremost must take place interiorly, a prayer to God through St. Raymond's intercession.

 Iconography

-He is pictured in the habit of his order surrounded by ransomed slaves, with a padlock on his lips.
+Pictured in the habit of his order surrounded by ransomed slaves, with a padlock on his lips.

 In popular culture

-The 2012 BBC drama series Call the Midwife features Nonnatus House, a convent of religious sisters of the Church of England; it is set in a deprived area of the East End of London in the 1950s.
+The 2012 BBC drama series Call the Midwife features Nonnatus House, a convent of religious sisters of the Church of England; it is set in a deprived area of the East End of London in the 1950s to 1970s.
 The series is based on the successful memoir trilogy of the same title, in which the author Jennifer Worth used "Nonnatus House" as a pseudonym for the Anglican community of the Sisters of St John the Divine in Whitechapel, where she actually worked.
-In the Christmas special, broadcast simultaneously on PBS in America also, one of the plotlines features the discovery of an infant foundling on the convent doorstep, who is then dubbed Raymond by the nurses and sisters in honour of the closest male associated with his birth, the convent's patron.
-In the videogame Broken Sword: The Serpent's Curse (2013-2014) San Ramon appears in a painting called "La Maledicció".
+In the 2012 Christmas special, broadcast simultaneously on PBS in America, one of the plotlines features the discovery of an infant foundling on the convent doorstep, who is then dubbed Raymond by the nurses and sisters in honour of the closest male associated with his birth, the convent's patron.